vapoursynth/vapoursynth/doc/apireference.rst

    for all operations that depend on frame length. float _AbsoluteTime

    The frame's duration in seconds as a rational number.
-   Filters that modify the framerate should also change this value. int _DurationNum int _DurationDen
+Filters that modify the framerate should also change this value.
+   Should always be normalized.
+   int _DurationNum
+   int _DurationDen